Muriel McQueen Fergusson

 Fergusson also advocated for pay equity and protection of women's and children's rights.
 She spoke regularly at women's group events on topic of pay equity and wills.
 She fought to have a pay raise of $100 per year for all male city employees expanded to included female employees as well, up from the proposed $50 per year for females.
 With the support of letter-writing campaigns by various women's groups, she became the Director of Family Allowances, a position that had originally been restricted to males.
 Throughout her life, she volunteered with many organizations, including the Girl Guides of Canada and other charitable causes focused on girls and women.

 She was the first woman elected, in 1950, to the Fredericton City Council as a city councilor and was the first woman deputy mayor in 1953.

 She was appointed to the Senate of Canada in 1953 and was the first woman Speaker of the Senate from 1972 to 1974.
 She retired in 1975.

 In 1974, she was sworn to the Privy Council.
 In 1976 she was made an Officer of the Order of Canada.
 In 1986 she was the recipient of the Governor General's Award in Commemoration of the Persons Case.

+Honorary doctor of several Canadian universities; among others, she received an honorary degree from Mount Allison University in 1954.
+A charitable foundation and a family violence research centre are named in honour of Muriel McQueen Fergusson.